 But what is tax evasion, exactly?
 And what is tax fraud?
-Find out what these crimes are, and make sure you’re not committing them.
-Learn how to avoid these issues — then you can legally cheat your tax bracket, instead.
+Learning what these crimes are is the first step to avoiding them.
+Instead of committing a federal tax crime, consider tax avoidance — then you can legally cheat your tax bracket, instead.

 Don’t confuse tax evasion with tax avoidance.
 Tax avoidance is legal — as long as you claim legitimate deductions that qualify with the IRS.
 Evading tax, however, falls into the same category as tax fraud because in both cases cheating the taxman is deliberate.

-Committing tax fraud or tax evasion is a felony that includes deliberately refusing to file your taxes, filing incorrect returns, making false claims and failing to declare your full income.
+Committing tax fraud or tax evasion includes deliberately refusing to file your taxes, filing incorrect returns, making false claims and failing to declare your full income.
 If you’re caught committing tax fraud or evasion, a tax audit will likely take place in your near future.

 If you haven’t done anything wrong, you won’t have problems during an IRS audit.
 If you’ve cheated, however — and you’re wondering what happens if you don’t pay taxes — here’s what you might be in for:

-Those who intentionally evade paying income taxes might be charged with a civil penalty, too, which can add up to 75 percent of the unpaid tax that’s attributable to fraud plus whatever taxes are owed.
+Those who intentionally evade paying income taxes might be charged with a civil penalty, too, which can add up to 75% of the unpaid tax that’s attributable to fraud, on top of whatever taxes are owed.
 As a taxpayer, it’s important you remember that if you’re not honest with the IRS, you could run into stiff IRS tax fraud penalties.

-If you don’t file a return or pay the taxes you owe, you could be subject to tax evasion penalties on top of basic fees.
-Penalties are decided based on how the IRS views your failure to file and pay.
+If you don’t file a return or pay the taxes you owe, the IRS will assess penalties based on how it views your failure to file and pay.

 Your failure to file can fall into one of three categories:

-- Civil fraud: If the IRS believes you have committed tax evasion, but the offense is not considered criminal, you could face a penalty of 75 percent of the tax underpayment attributable to fraud.
+- Civil fraud: If the IRS believes you have committed tax evasion, but the offense is not considered criminal, you could face a penalty of 75% of the tax underpayment attributable to fraud.

 - Criminal fraud: If you evaded paying your taxes and the act is considered criminal, you could face heavy court fines, imprisonment — or both.